 The Myth of the “Cool Girl”: And Why It Is Hurting Us

 We all know her, she is the most insidious of legends.
-She can be spotted in her natural habitat, sucking down beer and chicken wings with the boys during Friday night Football, or sitting happily through her boyfriends’ mind numbing 8-hour video game binge with no whisper of discontent or even an ask of anything in return.
+She can be spotted in her natural habitat, at an all male event, sipping beer and downing chicken wings with the boys during Friday Night Football, or sitting happily through her boyfriends’ mind numbing 8-hour video game binge with no whisper of discontent or even an ask of anything in return.

 So, who is she really?
 Well, she’s definitely not me.
 Why?
 Because I hate football and video games, beer makes me bloat, oh and I’m a vegetarian.
 I also happen to have my own wants and needs out of a relationship, that do not hinge entirely on what my significant other wants or likes to do.
 You know who else she is not?
 Probably you.
 Why?
 Because my guess is you somewhere in there, you too have things you want and need out of a relationship, that you don’t really want to compromise on.

 The truth is, myth of the cool girl, is just that…a myth.
-It is not normal not to mention healthy, to have no expectations, needs, or hobbies, of your own within a relationship.
+Why?
+Because it is not normal not to mention healthy, to have no expectations, needs, or hobbies, of your own within a relationship.
 Bending your desires, your boundaries and your needs to entirely fit the mold of another, is not only detrimental to your own sanity… it’s not being honest.